decaporg/decap-cms/website/content/docs/netlify-large-media.md

 In repositories enabled with Netlify Large Media, Netlify CMS will use the image transformation query parameters to load thumbnail-sized images for the media gallery view.
 This makes images in the media gallery load significantly faster.

+**Note:** When using this option all tracked file types have to be imported into Large Media.
+For example if you track `*.jpg` but still have jpg-files that are not imported into Large Media the backend will throw an error.
+Check the [netlify docs](https://docs.netlify.com/large-media/setup/#migrate-files-from-git-history) on how to add previously commited files to Large Media.

 You can disable the automatic image transformations with the `use_large_media_transforms_in_media_library` configuration setting, nested under `backend` in the CMS `config.yml` file:

 ```